shohey1226/Ansinpack/README.md

           tasks/main.yml # this is followed ansible best practice handlers/
           ...
-        adduser-system/
+        adduser/
         ...
-      webapp.yml # symlink to src/webapp-VERSION.yml t point to the latest stage.yml # to provision staging sever, which is not done by packer ...
+      landing.yml # Landing host which Jenkins runs to create image - required base.yml  # base image that is used for TYPE image - required TYPE.yml  # e.g. webapp.yml, database.yml or others. this is created on base image. webapp.yml #
+      ...
     packer/
-      # do:DigitalOcean vb:Virtualbox
+      # do:DigitalOcean docker:Docker
-      do-webapp.json # symlink from src/webapp-VERSION.json
+      do-TYPE.json # create image from base.yml and TYPE.yml
-      vb-webapp.json #
+      docker-base.json # docker image creation using base.yml
+      ...
     scripts/
-      doman # DigitalOcean MANipulator
+      doman.pl # DigitalOcean MANipulator
-      jenkins.pl # jenkins job to run
+      jenkins_job.pl # jenkins job to run
-      packer_wrapper.pl # we may need this..
+    tests/
+      TYPE/  # see below webapp for an example webapp/
+        run.sh # executed by jenkins_job.pl for the Serverspec test
+        Rakefile
+        spec/
+          roles/*_spec.rb  # test is here
+.
 ```